Home Page

 Because there exists many verses which state the Passover was to be

-observed on the 14th, it was taken for granted that this verse was to
+observed on the 14th, it has been taken for granted that this verse

 This assumption was incorrect!